chrishobcroft/ethprague/AV_production.md

-2. Questions from the Remote Audience: needs a way to introduce the questions being output by the synchronous AMA tool.
-Propose a set of rolling volunteer/interns to be ready with microphone to introduce the question(s).
-Target is to have at least 1 question from remote audience.

 3. Workshop cameras: priority is to share audio (2 workshop coordinators mic'd up, plua a room mic for questions) volunteer to